zm711/NeuralAnalysis/docs/submodules/ClusterAnalysis.md

 ### Latency Data
 Generating latency values can be a bit tricky since they rely on a lot of assumptions about the underlying distribution of the spiking data.
 There are multiple strategies.
 I'm working on generating a permutation based code, but currently I've implemented two different latency calculations.
 One is based on Chase and Young 2007 where they use a poisson distribution to check for the first spike which causes deviation from the base rate, lambda.
-Since many neurons I'm interested have low baseline rates and likly do not follow a poisson I also implement a strategy adapted from Mormann et al. 2008 taking first spike among events and then taking the median among each trial.
-The decision point is my code is currently firing rates of less than 2 Hz (as suggested by Mormann et al).
+Since many neurons I'm interested inhave low baseline rates and likley do not follow a poisson I also implement a strategy adapted from Mormann et al. 2008 taking first spike among events and then taking the median among each trial.
+The decision point in my code is currently firing rates of less than 2 Hz (as suggested by Mormann et al).
 Stored as an attribute in the class under `ClusterAnalysis.latency` in the form of a nested dict with np.arrays inside.

 ```python
 myNeuron.latency(time_bin_size=0.05, bsl_win=[[-10,-5]], event_win=[[0,10]]) # nested lists are required